ilhamday/Scrape-Zomato/README.md

 - vietnamese
 - yum cha
 ---
-Logic:
+What I do to make it happens:

-1. Get the data that client want
+- Get the data that client want
-2. Get the urls to move to other page
+- Get the urls to move to other page
-3. export to csv file
+- export to csv file
-4. give time.sleep
+- give time.sleep
 ---

 not solved: